rberrelleza/rberrelleza.github.io/talks/talks.md

 [Slides available here](/talks/resources/kubernetes-london-meetup-kubeflare.pdf)

 ## CND demo (SIG-App meeting, January 2019)
-Demoed how easy it is to develop a kuberentes-native applications directly in the cluster with [CND](https://github.com/okteto/cnd) in one of the SIG-App weekly meetings.
+Demoed how easy it is to develop a Kubernetes-native applications directly in the cluster with [CND](https://github.com/okteto/cnd) in one of the SIG-App weekly meetings.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UmDAGrdovRo?start=950" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>